-Today I’m going to show you exactly how to do an SEO audit.
+Today I’m going to show you exactly how to do an SEO audit in 2024.

-In fact, this is the same process that’s helped me grow my organic traffic 74.8% over the last year.
+In fact, this is the same process that’s helped me grow my organic traffic by 28.55% over the last year:

-So if you’re not super technical (like me), you’ll love the simple steps in this guide.
+So if you want to get higher Google rankings, you’ll love the actionable steps in this guide.

 Let’s get started.